-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Statistics (BJS) is pleased to announce that it is seeking applications for funding to administer state/tribal activities under the 2011 National Criminal History Improvement Program (NCHIP).
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Statistics (BJS) is pleased to announce that it is seeking applications for funding to administer state/tribal activities under the 2012 National Criminal History Improvement Program (NCHIP).
 This program furthers the Department's mission to enhance the crime fighting and criminal justice capabilities of state and tribal governments by improving the accuracy, utility, and interstate accessibility of criminal history records and enhancing records of protective orders involving domestic violence and stalking, sex offender records, automated identification systems and other state systems supporting national records systems and their use for criminal history background checks.
+For the purpose of this solicitation the term "state" includes the District of Columbia and U.S. territories.

-FY 2011 National Criminal History Improvement Program (NCHIP) Solicitation
+FY 2012 National Criminal History Improvement Program (NCHIP)